-So you’ve been warned about pulling your credit and here’s the deal: you can pull your own credit every day, all day with no consequence.
+If you’ve been warned about pulling your credit score, here’s the deal: You can pull your own credit every day, all day with no consequence.

 How is this possible you wonder?
 Because it’s your credit and you’re allowed to look at it anytime you want – now go take a look:

-- Go straight to the horse: Equifax, Experian, Transunion
+- Get it straight from the horse's mouth: Equifax, Experian, Transunion

 - Secondary credit source: Annual Credit Report

 - Really cool sites with credit tools: Credit Sesame and Credit Karma